Music

 things about parlour music is that

-you can do all kinds of ballads and interesting "listening" tunes,
+you can do ballads and interesting "listening" tunes,

-because there's no pressure to keep a dance floor filled all the
+because there's no pressure to keep a dance floor filled.
+You can

 the other musicians are playing; enjoy a